|

 As shown by the recent HONC study, it may take only a few puffs on a few cigarettes before the mind begins losing autonomy, the ability to turn and walk away.
 We didn't then appreciate that almost 90% of all smokers became addicted while children or teens.
 Instead, convenience stores hammered home the fraudulent message that smoking was something that mature adults were intentionally deciding to do.
 We were not imitating a true adult activity but, instead, the same horrible mistake made by each other.
 The average adult mind is too mature to fall for the lies bought by our young, impulsive, developing and unprotected brains.

 But the price of waiting on government to fulfill its primary function in protecting life and health may well be life itself.
-Key to helping those already enslaved is teaching them about where they now find themselves, while providing a clear and true path home.
+Key to helping those already enslaved is teaching them about where they now find themselves, while teaching them recovery's only rule, The Law of Addiction.

-The beauty of admitting true chemical addiction is that it makes the rules of quitting simple.
-Like the alcoholic not battling an entire drink but just that first fatal sip, nicotine dependency recovery is an all or nothing proposition.
+The beauty of admitting true chemical addiction is that it makes the rules for breaking free simple.
+Like the alcoholic not battling against drinking an entire drink but only that first sip, nicotine dependency recovery is an all or nothing proposition too.
 There is no in-between, no having our cake and eating it too.
-During recovery we're not fighting a whole pack or even an entire cigarette but just that first powerful puff of nicotine that would thereafter occupy up to 50% of our brain's nicotinic type acetylcholine receptors, creating a dopamine "aaah" explosion that our mind's pay-attention pathways would make nearly impossible, in the short term, to forget.
+During recovery we're not fighting a whole pack or even an entire cigarette but just that first powerful hit of nicotine that would thereafter occupy up to 50% of our brain's nicotinic-type acetylcholine receptors, creating a dopamine "aaah" explosion that our mind's pay-attention pathways would make nearly impossible, in the short term, to forget.
 Our midbrain and limbic mind would soon be begging for more.

-I recently completed presenting 63 nicotine dependency recovery seminars in 28 South Carolina prisons that banned smoking and oral tobacco possession and use inside all prisons.
+I presented 63 nicotine dependency recovery seminars in 28 South Carolina prisons that banned smoking and oral tobacco possession and use inside all prisons.
 I witnessed firsthand what happens when nicotine is treated like other drugs of addiction.
-Many prisons saw the price of a single hand-rolled contraband cigarette skyrocket to $8 dollars each.
+Many prisons saw the price of a single hand-rolled contraband cigarette skyrocket to $8 dollars.
 Wrapped in thin Bible paper, the tobacco within could have been collected from roadside cigarette butts, upon which some animal had urinated, it really didn't matter.
-What did matter were near unbelievable stories of nicotine addicts trading illegal drugs and sex for a chance to smoke nicotine.
+What did matter were unbelievable stories of nicotine addicts trading illegal drugs and sex for a chance to smoke nicotine.

-Each day 2,000 U.S. teens become regular daily smokers, with 100,000 worldwide.
-CDC statistics show that most teens want to quit, have tried to quit (73%), but few have been successful (13%).
-I guess misery does love company because, sadly, many addicted teens help their friends and classmates join the ranks of the permanently addicted.
+Each day in the United States, approximately 1,600 youth smoke their first cigarette while 200 students become daily cigarette smokers (CDC 2020).
+U.S. statistics show that most hooked teens want to quit, have tried to quit (73%), but few have been successful (13%).
+I guess misery does love company because.
+Sadly, many addicted teens help their friends and classmates join the ranks of the permanently addicted.

 And where does all the drug money go?
-It goes to the local seller (a true drug pusher in every sense), to the tobacco company (the supplier), to the tobacco farmer (the growers), to governments demanding an ever bigger tax slice of the nicotine addiction empire (the industry's key partner), and to greed driven politicians willing to write laws protecting youth enslavement and the annual sale of children into a lifetime of chemical bondage for a few lousy, blood-soaked dollars (humanity's lowest form of life).
+It goes to the local seller (a true drug pusher in every sense), to the tobacco company (the supplier), to the tobacco farmer (the growers), and to governments demanding an ever bigger tax slice of the nicotine addiction empire (the industry's key partner).
+It goes to greed and power driven politicians willing to protect and write laws that they know allow easy youth enslavement and the annual sale of children into a lifetime of chemical bondage.
+And for what?
+A few lousy blood-soaked dollars.

 I'm convinced that millions of adults would rather see our youth continue to become addicted and take their money, rather than to stop or control the madness.
 Here in the South Carolina, USA, you can't go into any supermarket, pharmacy (that's a kicker), bowling alley, gas station or restaurant without someone or some machine offering to sell you nicotine.

-What does it say about governments that lock-up and imprison drug addicts whose chemical high is not "alert," as is nicotine's, yet become revenue sharing partners in regard to a drug that daily enslaves up to 100,000 children and teenagers, and then keeps taking its slice as this sanctioned addiction pipeline pumps 4.9 million wonderful humans into very early graves?
+What does it say about governments that lock-up and imprison drug addicts whose chemical high is not "alert" (as is nicotine's), yet become revenue sharing partners in regard to a drug that daily enslaves tens of thousands of children and teens?
+Why does it keep taking its slice as this sanctioned addiction pipeline pumps 4.9 million wonderful humans into very early graves?
 That's four (4) times as many people as killed annually by all other drugs, all car accidents, suicides, homicides, and AIDS deaths combined.

 How many mothers would go out and purchase heroin to give their teen a drug fix?
 According to the U.S. Center for Disease Control there were 4,175 heroin related deaths reported in 1995.
 Mom, your child is 100 times more likely to die from smoking related causes than heroin related ones.

 Even newly addicted youth can almost feel the tar and other chemicals as they begin to build and gradually impair their breathing.
-They can feel the damage while trying to run, swim, dance, sing or engage in other energetic activities?
-They don't have to wait on lung cancer, emphysema or heart disease before seeing tobacco's awesome power.
-For far too many, it will happen shortly after their first few cigarettes, as soon as nicotine takes control and commands them to smoke some more nicotine NOW!
+They can feel the damage when trying to run, swim, dance, sing or engage in other energetic activities?
+They don't have to wait on lung cancer, emphysema or heart disease before seeing tobacco's destructive power.
+For far too many, it will happen shortly after their first few cigarettes, as soon as nicotine takes control and commands them to find and smoke some more, and to do so ...
+NOW!

 John R. Polito